RAND Europe Privacy Statement

 Changes to this policy

 RAND Europe reserves the right to amend this policy at any time.
-Older versions of this policy are maintained and can be accessed on request to the Data Protection Officer by email at REdpo@randeurope.org or in writing to Data Protection Officer, RAND Europe, Westbrook Centre, Milton Road, Cambridge, CB4 1YG, UK
+Older versions of this policy are maintained and can be accessed on request to the Data Protection Officer by email at REdpo@randeurope.org or in writing to Data Protection Officer, RAND Europe, Eastbrook House, Shaftesbury Road, Cambridge, CB2 8BF, United Kingdom.

 If you wish to lodge a complaint in relation to the processing of your data you may contact the Information Commissioner’s Office.